Unit 5 - Practice Quiz

 C. Thread t is in NEW state; the calling thread's state is WAITING.

-D. Thread t is in RUNNABLE state; the calling thread's state is BLOCKED.
+D. Thread t is in NEW state; the calling thread's state is RUNNABLE.

 57 Consider a deadlock scenario involving two threads, T1 and T2, and two locks, L1 and T2.
 T1 acquires L1 then tries to acquire L2.
 T2 acquires L2 then tries to acquire L1.
 According to the Coffman conditions for deadlock, which specific condition is most directly broken by establishing a global, fixed order for acquiring locks (e.g., always acquire L1 before L2)?